Bicycle Thieves (Ladri di biciclette) (1949)

 Critic Reviews for Bicycle Thieves (Ladri di biciclette)

 The work of screenwriter Cesare Zavattini, director Vittorio De Sica, the nonprofessional actors, and many others is so charged with a common purpose that there's no point in even trying to separate their achievements.

 Undeniably the most important neorealist film after Rossellini's Open City.

 De Sica carefully balances a generally tragic sensibility with a quiet undercurrent of hope, all the while sucking us into the story with the sheer urgency of the search for a stolen bicycle.

 This film manages to appeal to the better angels of our nature in a way that only deepens as we grow older along with the film.

-- Bicycle Thief, The (Ladri di biciclette) (UK)
+Bicycle Thieves (Ladri di biciclette) Quotes

 Discuss Bicycle Thieves (Ladri di biciclette) on our Movie forum!